 Rep. Ted Budd, however, works the fringe, hustling to the back corner to shake the hand of a white-haired man in a navy-blue windbreaker, interact with a couple in their forties who find themselves drawn out of Budd’s district — the 13th — this go-round.

-They’re in the 6th district now, he explains, and they won’t have the chance to vote for Mark Walker.
+They’re in the 6th District now, Budd explains, and they won’t have the chance to vote for Mark Walker.
 But that too will change when the 2020 Census drops.

 “What you have now,” Budd advises, “won’t necessarily be what you get.”

 He’s pinned all his hopes for victory in 2020 to Trump.
 They all have, even Walker, who dropped out of the game rather than fight for the cause in 2020.
-So, while any voters who could still be on the fence on impeachment, or interested in cheerleading the Trump campaign’s spirited defense of the charges, might be watching the impeachment hearings in the Senate this morning, the GOP engaged in a little counterprogramming.
+So, while Trump’s impeachment hearings begin in the Senate this morning, the GOP has arranged a little counterprogrammingforany voters who might still be on the fence on impeachment or are interested in cheerleading the Trump campaign’s spirited defense of the charges.

 It’s called Stop the Madness, a movement to gather these incurious folks and set them to work as door-knockers, email-gatherers, sign-hangers and the like.
 The congressmen are here to shore up that base, about 50 of them, mostly of a predictable demographic but there’s one in in the crowd wearing a hijab, and candidate Troy Lawson, former chair of the Guilford County GOP who is running this year for the District 5 seat on Guilford County Commission: A bona fide black Republican.
 He’s acknowledged after the convocation and pledge, before the congressmen speak.